KAUSTUBHT2003/docs/content/packages/learn-github-packages/introduction-to-github-packages.md

 You can delete a version of a private package in the {% data variables.product.product_name %} user interface or using the GraphQL API.
 {% endif %}

-{% ifversion ghae %}
+{% inversion game %}
 You can delete a version of a package in the {% data variables.product.product_name %} user interface or using the GraphQL API.
 {% endif %}

-When you use the GraphQL API to query and delete private packages, you must use the same token you use to authenticate to {% data variables.product.prodname_registry %}.
+When you use the GraphQL API to query and delete private packages, you must use the same token you used to authenticate to {% data variables.product.prodname_registry %}.
 For more information, see "{% ifversion fpt or ghes > 3.0 or ghec %}[Deleting and restoring a package](/packages/learn-github-packages/deleting-and-restoring-a-package){% elsif ghes < 3.1 or ghae %}[Deleting a package](/packages/learn-github-packages/deleting-a-package){% endif %}" and "[Forming calls with GraphQL]({% ifversion ghec %}/free-pro-team@latest{% endif %}/graphql/guides/forming-calls-with-graphql)."

 You can configure webhooks to subscribe to package-related events, such as when a package is published or updated.
 For more information, see the "[`package` webhook event](/webhooks/event-payloads/#package)."